 and wisdom to know the difference.**

-Second, let your courage rest in divine help.
-Remember that famous passage from Jeremiah:
+Second, let our courage rest in divine help.

 That is what Advent will aim towards.
-This Sunday’s purpose is to help us wait for the Advent waiting.
+Use Sunday to wait for Advent waiting.